 Not Including Bread, Drinks and Dessert in the Menu del Dia

-The menu del dia always includes a 'primer plato' and 'segundo planto' (first and second course - broadly similar to a 'starter' and 'main course' but not quite the same).
-And it will usually include all of these: bread (pan), a drink (bebida) and a dessert (postre).
-But not always!
+The menu del dia always includes a primer plato and segundo plato (first and second course, broadly similar to a "starter" and "main course").
+And it will usually include all of these: bread ( pan), a drink (bebida) and a dessert (postre).
+But, not always!

-Alicante is one place where the trick of charging for bread is becoming a frequent trick (and it's not even nice bread), though this was more a problem with tapas and for food ordered off the main menu than for the menú del dia.
+Alicante is one place where charging for bread is becoming a frequent practice, though this is more a problem with tapas and with food ordered off the main menu than for the menú del dia.

 Is this a scam?
 Possibly, though it's not aimed exclusively at tourists.
-It's certainly a sneaky way of making the meal look cheaper.
-But in these times of economic uncertainty, not being forced to have bread, drinks and dessert (which, of course, you... pay for in the price of the meal) could be seen as a good thing.
+It's certainly a way of making the meal look cheaper.

 03 of 06